- Our Work

 During the late 1970s and 80s, USAID/Rwanda began to diversify its portfolio – shifting its agriculture focus to research and education, expanding health projects to include maternal and child health and family planning, and addressing economic issues more systematically through economic policy analysis, private enterprise development, and natural resource management.
 By this time, USAID support to Rwanda averaged approximately $7 million each year.

-The early 1990s ushered in a structure to the Mission and its work that USAID/Rwanda closely mirrors today.
-In addition to the expansion of programs in economic development, agriculture, and health, the Mission added activities in democracy and governance as well as humanitarian assistance.
+In the early 1990s, in addition to the expansion of programs in economic development, agriculture, and health, USAID added activities in democracy and governance as well as humanitarian assistance.
 Assistance from USAID/Rwanda was halted in April 1994 following the beginning of the Rwandan genocide, but was re-established several months later to provide emergency humanitarian aid – including food aid and programs in health, nutrition, and small-scale agriculture for refugees and the internally displaced.

 As the political and social situation in Rwanda began to stabilize in 1998, USAID/Rwanda entered a “transitional phase” of assistance, which sought to re-establish a fully-functional Mission as had existed prior to the conflict.
 The transitional phase programs focused on expanding HIV/AIDS prevention and treatment, strengthening food security, and integrating new tools and technologies into agriculture development.
 USAID assistance throughout the transitional period – from late 1994 to 1999 – totaled approximately $61 million over five years.